How to Personalize Your Website's Design and UX for Better Engagement

 Designing your user interface to adapt based on user intent means recognizing that visitors come with different goals and tailoring their experience accordingly.
 This will help with effective lead generation.

-Meanwhile, property platforms might present virtual walk-throughs on listing pages for engaged buyers, or automatically surface 3D tours for users browsing high-end listings, adapting the experience to match user interest and intent.
+Property platforms might present virtual walk-throughs on listing pages for engaged buyers, adapting the experience to match user intent.

 Collect Feedback for Smarter Customization